-Table 4 shows the college outcomes (earning a bachelor's degree within six years, semesters enrolled before earning a bachelor's degree, average excess credits, and cumulative GPA) of transfer students by their vertical and horizontal repetition status.
-On average, the cumulative GPA and rate of bachelor's degree attainment among ever-horizontal repeaters and never-horizontal repeaters look quite similar.
-Among students who earned a bachelor's degree, ever-horizontal repeaters and never-horizontal repeaters took a similar length of time to finish a bachelor's degree (14.9 semesters versus 14.8 semesters), but the ever-repeaters accumulated about four additional credits compared with their never-horizontal repeater peers.
+Table 4 shows the college outcomes of transfer students by their vertical and horizontal repetition status based on four indicators: earning a bachelor's degree within six years, the average time to bachelor's degree (by years), average excess credits, and cumulative GPA.
+Overall, on average, ever-horizontal repeaters have slightly higher desirable college outcomes than never-horizontal repeaters with regard to cumulative GPA and bachelor's degree attainment.
+Ever-horizontal repeaters had marginally higher GPAs than never-horizontal repeaters (3.32 versus 3.31).
+Furthermore, a slightly higher percentage of ever-horizontal repeaters (39%) finished a bachelor's degree within six years compared to never-horizontal repeaters (37%).
+On the other hand, among students who earned a bachelor's degree, ever-horizontal repeaters too them a little bit longer to finish a bachelor's degree (14.9 semesters versus 14.8 semesters).
+Also, they accumulated more credits than their never-horizontal repeater peers (about four credits).